PokemonGoMap/RocketMap/docs/extras/captchas.md

 **Remember**: Status name (`-sn` / `--status-name`) is required for RocketMap to store account statistics in the database, otherwise the captcha page will keep displaying zeros.

+**Note**: When you solve a captcha you won't immediately see a change in "Remaining captchas" because the operation takes some time to validate.

+### Extra Parameter: `--manual-captcha-refresh`
+Simply put, this is an easy way of controlling how often you want the captcha solving page to be refreshed.

+Captcha tokens (the result of solving a captcha) are only valid for a limited amount of time.
+This validity period starts a little bit after the bookmarklet loads, when recaptcha code is also loaded.
+This means that if the captcha is solved after a minute or two of browser idle time, the resulting token will not verify challenge and account will remain on hold.

+- Manual captcha refresh: `-mcr 30` / `--manual-captcha-refresh 30`

+The default value is `30` seconds because we had good results with it during our tests.

 ## Hybrid Mode
 RocketMap also allows an hybrid mode for captcha solving.